 - Vanilla extract: Vanilla enhances the overall flavor and adds a warm, sweet note that balances the citrus.

-- Lemon juice: Lemon juice adds bright, tangy flavor and helps bring out the freshness of the raspberries.
+- Lemon juice: Lemon juice adds bright, tangy flavor and helps bring out the raspberry flavor.

 - Lemon zest: Lemon zest adds concentrated citrus flavor and aroma without extra liquid, giving the cookies a bold lemon taste.